Same suppliers, same PSL, for yet another year.

 A lot of PSL’s get stale very quickly.
 How much easier would it be just to extend the existing list?

 So what is the answer to reviewing them at no cost to the organisation?
 Pricing is always going to be at the heart of a PSL which often means a volume player will win on process, coverage and lower price.
 But at what cost?
 The cost is in an increasingly complex and multi-faceted world of technology the volume generalist players cannot find the right talent.

 Why not challenge them against the ARM IT contract team?

-Well, if they are successful after being interviewed - I will match the current supplier’s rate for the first opportunity.
+Well, if they are successful?
+I will match the current supplier’s rate for the first opportunity.
 So there is no cost, just a better service to prove my point.